AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 **If you are not at Aalto University**, you can follow along with the course and will probably learn something.
 But, many of the examples won't directly work on your cluster and you will need to adapt.
+Participants from University of Helsinki can follow how to connect to their Kale/Ukko2 cluster by following instructions at: https://wiki.helsinki.fi/display/it4sci/HPC++Winter+KICKSTART+2021

-Part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.
+This course is part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.